How to Recover Data After RAID Array Format on NAS QNAP Turbo Station TS-831X / TS-831X v2

 It's important to note that before using any of these tools, it's recommended to have a backup of your data to prevent any potential data loss during the repair or recovery process.

-Although NAS Turbo Station TS-831X / TS-831X v2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-831X / TS-831X v2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view